logicalguess/yolo-akka/README.md

 Invoking the YOLO executable, no concurrency yet.

 ### Docker file
-The darknet code compiles find on my Macbook, but a fix (adding an import statement) is needed for the linux alpine distribution.
+The darknet code compiles fine on my Macbook, but a fix (adding an import statement) is needed for the linux alpine distribution.